-Associate Dean for Global Engagement
+Associate Dean for Global Engagement, School of Social Work, UNC-CH

-Johnson-Howard-Adair Distinguished Professor, Social Work
+Johnson-Howard-Adair Distinguished Professor, School of Social Work, UNC-CH

-Director, Global Social Development Innovations
+Director, Global Social Development Innovations, School of Social Work, UNC-CH

 GSC Advisory Board, Member